Quasi-Experimental Shift-Share Research Designs: Appendix Figures and Tables

 \section{Appendix Figures and Tables}

-\begin{singlespace} \begin{adjustwidth*}{0.05cm}{0.05cm} { {}Notes: The figure shows binned scatterplots of shock-level outcome and treatment residuals, $\bar{y}_{nt}^{\perp}$ and $\bar{x}_{nt}^{\perp}$, corresponding to the SSIV specification in column 3 of Table 4.
-The shocks, $g_{nt}$, are residualized on year indicators (with the full-sample mean added back) and grouped into fifty weighted bins, with each bin representing around 2\% of total share weight $s_{nt}$.
+\begin{singlespace} { {} Notes: This figure shows binned scatterplots of shock-level outcome and treatment residuals, $\bar{y}_{nt}^{\perp}$ and $\bar{x}_{nt}^{\perp}$, corresponding to the SSIV specification in column 3 of Table 4.
+The manufacturing industry shocks, $g_{nt}$, are residualized on period indicators (with the full-sample mean added back) and grouped into fifty weighted bins, with each bin representing around 2\% of total share weight $s_{nt}$.
 Lines of best fit, indicated in red, are weighted by the same $s_{nt}$.
-The slope coefficients equal $5.71\times10^{-3}$ and $-1.52\times10^{-3}$, respectively, with the ratio (-0.267) equalling the SSIV coefficient in column 3 of Table 4.}\end{adjustwidth*} \end{singlespace}
+The slope coefficients equal $5.71\times10^{-3}$ and $-1.52\times10^{-3}$, respectively, with the ratio (-0.267) equaling the SSIV coefficient in column 3 of Table 4.}{ } \end{singlespace}

 {}